ravisheth/mapsseq/README.md

 A microfluidic device is used to encapsulate barcoded beads and particles.
 Approximately 1 in 10 droplets will receive a bead, while approximately 1 in 10 droplets will receive a particle; this implies that approximately 1 in 100 droplets will receive a bead and particles.
 The distribution of droplet occupancy follows the Poisson distribution as expected, leading to a low doublet rate.
 - UV sterilize encapsulation supplies for 30 minutes: microfluidic chip, magnetic stir-bar, 1mL syringe, 1.5mL  collection tube, Hamilton luer to tubing connector, tubing exit connector.
 - Clean appropriate amount of beads and acrylamide particles (~20K beads, ~10K particles) with 100uL nuclease-free water.
 Resuspend in 4uL of water each.
-- Mix 200uL encapsulation master mix as follows: 100uL Kapa HiFi PCR MasterMix, 20uL 10%w/v Pluronic 127, 32uL NycoPrep (60% w/v Nycodenz), 5uL BSA (20mg/mL, NEB), 4uL acrylamide particles, 4uL barcoded beads and water to 200uL.
+- Mix 200uL encapsulation master mix as follows: 100uL NEB Q5 HiFi Hotstart 2x Master Mix, 20uL 10%w/v Pluronic 127, 32uL NycoPrep (60% w/v Nycodenz), 5uL BSA (20mg/mL, NEB), 4uL acrylamide particles, 4uL barcoded beads and water to 200uL.
 Note that the final density of a 16% NycoPrep solution should be approximately 1.05g/mL.
 - Mix mixture well without introducing bubbles and pipette into 1mL syringe.
 Carefully load syringe with magnetic mixer.
 - Prepare a second syringe with 1mL of 2%EA surfactant in HFE7500.
 - Connect tubing to chip, and prime syringes.
 Turn on the syringe mixer to 400rpm.